Foundation board

 Traci Bransford

-Traci received her Bachelor of Arts degree from Spelman College and her Juris Doctorate degree from New York University School of Law and she is licensed to practice in California, Minnesota, New York and Georgia.
+Traci earned her Bachelor of Arts from Spelman College in Atlanta and her Juris Doctor from New York University School of Law.

 Terry Clark